 In the Interoperability testing phase a stable release candidate of OFED is used.
-During the on-site testing Interoperability debug events at UNH-IOL, vendors get to try out their new pieces of hardware and software to see how their equipment operates with the equipment from other vendors.
+During the on-site testing.
+Interoperability debug events at UNH-IOL, vendors get to try out their new pieces of hardware and software to see how their equipment operates with the equipment from other vendors.
 During the debug testing 2 or more vendors will be represented and may be participating.
 The UNH-IOL and the IWG do not publish details of failures.
 Confidentiality allows vendors to resolve compatibility issues in a cooperative manner.

 During Logo testing, a common set of equipment is provided by UNH-IOL.
 The equipment is solely owned by UNH-IOL.
 The Logo testing team uses a production released version of OFED.
 The production released OFED version is used so that publicly available device drivers are used in the software stack.
 Using production device drivers allow multiple vendors to interoperate.
-The knowledge of knowing that you've gone through a test cycle lets's a company verify their product in a mixed-envrionment.
+The knowledge of knowing that you've gone through a test cycle lets a company verify their product in a mixed-environment.

-- 4. Budget discussion - 4.1.
+4. Budget discussion

+- 4.1.
 The OpenFabrics Alliance will be holding its next Workshop in Boulder, CO, in early April.
 Currently, we don't know what the current cost projects for the Workshop are.
 However, the 2018 budget has a \$20,000 cost buffer built-in.
 The 2017 Workshop was actually over budget by \$7,000.
 Jim Ryan (OFA) as Acting Treasurer or Bill Lee (Mellanox) as out-going Treasurer and a member of the Marketing Working Group (MWG) will continue to work out Workshop cost details. - 5.
-Operating Reserves / ED and Maintainer / Increased fees developing an Executive Director, a position that he believes is necessary for a non-profit organization, like OFA, to operate properly.
+Operating Reserves / ED and Maintainer / Increased fees

 A question was raised by both Jim Pappas (Intel) and Susan Coulter (LANL) about drawing down the OFA reserves to hire and Executive Director and a Maintainer.
-Jim Pappas is concerned that the OFA has not yet taken action on
+Jim Pappas is concerned that the OFA has not yet taken any action on developing an Executive Director, a position that he believes is necessary for a non-profit organization, like OFA, to operate properly.